 Sound land use planning considers the environmental effects of wastewater and stormwater runoff on rivers, streams and estuaries, ensures the preservation of farms and forest land, protects communities from environmental impacts, seeks to reduce greenhouse gas emissions, energy use and air pollution, and provide for the minimization and proper handling of solid wastes.

 Planning’s resource conservation work supports land preservation and water resource protection and restoration efforts.
 Planning works with other agencies to prepare for climate change.
 Staff use analytic tools including land use and land cover data, development capacity analyses and modeling to support environmental protection at the state and local levels.

-Climate change will affect Maryland in a variety of ways, from increased risk for extreme events such as drought, storms and flooding to increased erosion and inundation of low-lying areas along the state’s shoreline and coast.
+Climate change will affect Maryland in a variety of ways, from increased risk for extreme events such as drought, storms and flooding, saltwater intrusion and salinization associated with these events and from sea-level rise, to increased erosion and inundation of low-lying areas along the state’s shoreline and coast.
 Even as the state moves forward to reduce greenhouse gases, climate impacts will be felt.
 Therefore, adaptation strategies, together with mitigation, are necessary to address climate change.